point-4ward/Home-Assistant/README.md

  - The history component paints lovely pretty bars of the state that your components have been in recently.
 I didn't need this, and found that it was quite slow to render, so it's gone.
 I find the logbook a far more useful tool anyway.
  - The discovery component never discovered anything for me, so having it running in the background seemed a waste of resources.
- - The conversation component is superlfuous with my amazon echo implementation, so again I've reclaimed some resources.
+ - The conversation component is superfluous with my amazon echo implementation, so again I've reclaimed some resources.

 I have changed my logging database to mysql.
 I read on a blog post once that it massively improves the speed of HASS.
 In all honesty I did not notice such a change to the performance of HASS, but I've done it now so I'm not changing it back unless I have a specific reason to.